Sport and fitness in Cape Town

 There are two main gym brands operating in the city: Virgin Active and Planet Fitness.
 Alternatively, there are other non-chain gyms located throughout Cape Town.

-The biggest chain is Cyclelab at Canal Walk and Westlake.
 Mountain bikers have plenty of options, with good routes on Table Mountain and lots of downhill in Tokai; not to mention countless routes in the mountains of the Winelands.